 A good place to start is the Trace Semantic Conventions defined by various OpenTelemetry working groups.
 Although many of these are in draft, they are usually well-described, and make it easier to align your system to industry standards.
 Even if you’re not using a particular technology, they may provide ideas and context on how to structure your attribute hierarchies.

 Auto-instrumentation also focuses on this approach, especially on network calls or calls to third-party systems (e.g. DNS instrumentation, socket instrumentation, HTTP instrumentation).
-For business logic, it can also be helpful to wrap a set of related activity, especially when it groups together 3 or more other spans, to make it easier to understand the different parts of a trace and how they relate to each other (or not).
+For business logic, it can also be helpful to wrap a set of related activity, especially when it groups together 3 or more other spans, to make it easier to distinguish the different parts of a trace from a systems perspective.

 For example, if you’re wrapping a call to Salesforce, you will add things like AccountIds or the values of fields being changed, which is far closer to the intent and purpose of the API call, so you may want to suppress the instrumentation of your HTTP call (some auto-instrumentation lets you configure this).
 However, if your downstream system is particularly flakey or something under your management, keeping the low-level span may be useful for more technical debugging.

 Another consideration is the value of the spans you are creating, especially from auto-instrumentation.
-You should focus on adding spans when they help describe things under your control.
+You should focus on adding spans when they help describe things you can improve.
 For example, in high-managed environments like AWS Lambda, detailed metrics about the underlying system or hostname or process ID are probably unhelpful, as you do not control these aspects of the underlying execution environment and can do little to affect them.
 Anything more than HTTP or AWS instrumentation will be of little value in an AWS Lambda environment, but conversely, adding network, DNS and process instrumentation would be extremely valuable when managing your own servers or containers.
-You will get more value out of a far smaller set of auto-instrumentation, so it makes sense to instrument “up the stack” i.e. to focus more on grouping related API calls, rather than low-level system details.

 OpenTelemetry supports the idea of events, which are kind of like ‘point-in-time’ spans that don’t have a duration or end-time, but still have attributes.
 I’ve seen them used to describe DOM rendering instrumentation, but another use has been to record key decision making in my code without generating extra span “noise” in my traces, as they still have their own attributes but don’t necessarily appear as another line in the trace graph.

-Beyound this, I’ve found them fairly limited, but they are useful to keep in mind.
+Beyound this, I’ve found them fairly limited, but they may be useful to keep in mind.
 They have the same capacity for abuse as over-creating spans, but their impact is more limited to your observability tool’s usage thresholds (and the associated extra costs).

 One of the more fundamental auto-instrumentation abilities, is those that propagate context (effectively your span ID and trace ID) to child spans across network boundaries, such as in HTTP headers or queue message attributes, ensuring that your downstream spans get added to your parent trace, instead of creating a new one.
 Sometimes you will need to do this manually, but this is thankfully a low-level and usually one-off task for parenting your spans into the same trace.